Skip to main content

 4

-Fix loading, dataset, grader, dependency, and reward issues before training.
-A passing local eval is the handoff point from creation to training readiness.
+Fix loading, dataset, grader, dependency, and reward issues before a training run.
+A passing evaluation run is the handoff point from creation to training run readiness.

 5

-Do not skip local eval. osmosis train submit should be the step after the rollout loads, runs, and grades samples locally.
+Do not skip the evaluation run gate. osmosis train submit should be the step after the rollout cleanly loads, runs, and grades samples on the platform.

 Workspace Skills